hmason55/hmason55.github.io/guide.md

 The user interface displays relevant information to the player about their current status.

 ## Resources
 Your character's Health and Essence are displayed here at the bottom of the screen.
 Health is displayed as a red bar and can be restored by returning to the Hub, or by using healing [**Items**](/guide/#items).
-If your Health reaches Essence is displayed as solid blue spheres above the Health bar, and it is restored at the beginning of each turn.
+If your character's Health reaches 0, they will be defeated and taken back to the Hub after dropping all Gold they are carrying.
+Essence is displayed as solid blue spheres above the Health bar, and it is restored at the beginning of each turn.
 Essence

 ![Resources](/assets/img/guide/resources.png)